grubeben/194.077-Applied-Deep-Learning/README.md

 2) What do we learn exactly?
 2.1) We define performance $J1(sigma)=v_{pi_{theta}}(s)$ for the starting state 1.
 We might want this performance measure to be maximized.
-2.2) Or the want the weighted average performance of the state-space to be maximized: $J_{average}(theta)= integral_{over_mü}*$v_{pi_{theta}}(s)$ with mü being the partition of time we spent in a certain state when following our policy. ==> a natural approach, since we want to do well in the states that appear often
+2.2) Or the want the weighted average performance of the state-space to be maximized: $J_{average}(theta)= integral_{over_{mü}}*v_{pi_{theta}}(s)$ with mü being the partition of time we spent in a certain state when following our policy. ==> a natural approach, since we want to do well in the states that appear often

 3) Now that we have set the objective, we need to optimize the policy in a way to fulfill our demand.
 Gradient accent is useful (since we want to find a maximum): $delta(theta)=gradient_{theta}(J(theta))$

 4) How to estimate the gradient?
-It might sound natural to sample from the policy, obtain a reward R and take the gradient of the (derive R with respect to all $theta_i$.
+It might sound natural to sample from the policy, obtain a reward R and derive R with respect to all $theta_i$.
 However, that's not possible since R is a numeric value.
 Instead we use mathematical identity that allows to build the gradient over the expected reward instead of the the expected gradient of the reward (see Sutton&Barto page 325).
 This is called "score function trick"

 5) We want to make 4) useful for sequential rewards.
 Turns out the Policy Gradient Theorem states that we can just replace the R in the update-formula for with the value function v.